 Let me ask you a few questions and you give me the most honest answer you can think of, okay?

 - What do you honestly think of veganism and how much, from 0 to 10, do you believe that vegans only think or talk about anything else but veganism?

 - Since going vegan, or becoming interested in it and spending many hours learning about it, is there anything that you pushed aside, that used to interest you because you felt bad that you wanted to learn about that topic when there are animals to be saved?

 - Have you stopped taking care of your health (mental and physical) because you are focused on the moral aspect of veganism?

 Let’s talk about me again for a second.

 When I went vegan, I talked about veganism for almost three years straight.
 Day and night that was my primary source of conversation and everything else was a waste of time.
 I also pushed aside my other interests, such as my interest in writing about social issues and the environment, because I thought I needed to only be focused on the animals and that every minute I spent listening to a podcast about psychopathology was the time I could spend reading all the PETA articles.
 My health was on the bottom because the top consisted of learning about why it is morally right to treat animals as equals and not as food or clothing for us.

-And all those things helped me become a better person, I am still a dedicated activist and I continue learning about animal rights – that hasn’t changed, but I found balance in my life.
+And all those things helped me become a better person, I am still a dedicated activist and I continue learning about animal rights, that hasn’t changed, but I found balance in my life.
 I can only do so much and I can only write so many posts about veganism and animal rights.
-Sometimes a girl has to watch a Ted Bundy trial and ponder on what went wrong in his genes.
-I’m not even going to apologize for finding him incredibly fascinating.
+Sometimes a girl has to watch Dexter and wonder if any serial killers could actually manage to only kill other bad people.